JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 1.md

 1. Base on [this reading](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/) and [this video](https://www.youtube.com/watch?v=I1f45REi3k4), create an explanation about `Interpreted And Compiled Programming Languages` in your README

-Compiled languages: they are those that require a compiler so that a written program can be executed, the compiler is a program that takes the source code and translates it in such a way that it results in an executable file which is now written in machine language that is, in ones and zeros or better known as binary code.
+ompiled languages they are those that require a compiler so that a written program can be executed, the compiler is a program that takes the source code and translates it in such a way that it results in an executable file which is now written in machine language that is, in ones and zeros or better known as binary code.

 Interpreted languages: They are a little simpler, in these languages an interpreter is needed so that the written source code can be executed, what the interpreter does is take the file and go line by line translating that language to the machine code, but at runtime.